A comprehensive list of eligible and ineligible expenses

 Deductibles - Medical insurance deductibles and coinsurance amounts under the employer's plan are reimbursable.

 Dental Enamel Micro-Abrasion - This is also known as dental bleaching.
-Service is only covered when recommended by a health care provider to treat a medical condition.
+Service is covered with a medical diagnosis.

 Dental treatment - Medical expenses for dental treatment are reimbursable.
 This includes fees paid to dentists for X-rays, models and molds, fillings, braces, extractions, dentures, dental implants and the difference in cost from insurance-approved restorations and alternative materials, etc. Veneers are covered only when medically necessary, but are not covered for purely cosmetic reasons.
 See Cosmetic procedures.